 It took a few trials to get the ratio of chocolate to coconut cream right.
 Too much chocolate and you can barely cut through the tart.
 Too much cream and the whole tart will collapse.

-I used a type of canned coconut cream which has around 28% fat.
+I used a canned coconut cream which has around 28% fat.
 This creates a chocolate which will hold its shape yet will complement the crunchy shortcrust and coconut bounty layer.

 Coconut Bounty Layer